Plaintiffs and Defendants ... Making the Best of Your Day in Court

 After the subpoena is served, the original subpoena (with the completed and signed Proof of Service on the back of the form) must be filed with the small claims clerk before the hearing date.

 On the day of the hearing, you will be invited to consent (or stipulate) that a temporary judge, rather than a regular judge or a court commissioner, may hear and decide your case.
 Before a temporary judge may hear a case, all parties who appear at the hearing must give their consent.
 Some courts require the parties to sign a written consent form.
-If either party to a dispute doesn't consent, the clerk may find it necessary to reschedule the hearing to a later date or time when a regular judge or court commissioner is available.
+You are not obligated to consent to a temporary judge.
+You have a right to have a regular judge or a court commissioner hear your case.
+A temporary judge cannot pressure or threaten you into consenting to him or her hearing your case.
+If either party to a dispute doesn’t consent, the clerk may find it necessary to reschedule the hearing to a later date or time when a regular judge or court commissioner is available.

 If you’re given the option of a hearing by a temporary judge, you should consider several factors: